Fleek-PIatform/website/README.md

 The support service hostname is `support-prod-eu-lon-1-01.flkservices.io` (endpoint URL).

-The environment variable should be set as:
+The production environment variable should be set.
+Declare the hostname:

 ```
 PUBLIC_SUPPORT_API="https://support-prod-eu-lon-1-01.flkservices.io"